How Much Money Should You Spend on a Camera?

 Should You Spend More On A Camera Or Spend More On Lenses?

-A very common question from novice vloggers and photographers should I invest in lens and how much money to spend for it?
+A very common question from novice vloggers and photographers is should I invest in lens and how much money to spend on it?

 Here’s the kicker: